Panzerschrek/U-00DC-Sprache/source/docs/en/type_templates.rst

    }

 It's allowed to define multiple type templates with the same name, but different signature parameters.
-In case if it's possible to instantiate more than one template, more specialized one will be choosen.
+In case if it's possible to instantiate more than one template, more specialized one will be chosen.

-Specialization rules are following: a specific type is better than an array, tuple, template type.
-An array, tuple, template type is better that template parameter.
+Specialization rules are the following: a specific type is better than an array, tuple, template type.
+An array, tuple, template type is better that a template parameter.

 .. code-block:: u_spr